 How long does it take to get a new course approved?

-In planning for the first offering of a newly proposed course, please be aware that the review and approval of a proposal is a multi-step process that may take up to a year and is not complete until the course is officially listed in e-Campus by Enrollment Services.
+In planning for the first offering of a newly proposed course, please be aware that the review and approval of a proposal is a multi-step process that can take up to a year and is not complete until the course is officially listed in e-Campus by Enrollment Services.
 Complete proposals must be received 14 days in advance of the CAC/Graduate Council meetings to be assured of inclusion on the agenda.
 New course proposals must be fully approved by the appropriate review committee, the Senate, and the President before they can be scheduled by Enrollment Services.
 Approved new courses will be added to the Course Schedule up to the start of the semester in which they are to be first offered.
-However, if approved after the February Faculty Senate meeting, they will not appear in the subsequent URI catalog.

 The committees seldom reject proposals, but they frequently table proposals pending more information or clarifications.
 Either the Senate Coordinator or the review committee chair will contact the proposing instructor for the necessary information.